fedelibre/LilyDev/docker/README.md

 # Docker

-LilyDev Docker image is the recommended choice for Windows and macOS users who prefer a lightweight container over a full virtual machine.
+LilyDev Docker image is recommended for Windows and macOS users who prefer a build environment more limited in scope than a full Linux development environment running in a virtual machine.
+The Docker container is used for building, running, and debugging LilyPond, but source control and editing are done on the host with your choice of tools.
-Working with a Docker container is different from what you are used to in virtual machines: the container is used only to run the build, while you can work on the source code in your host environment.

 ## Initial Setup